-Come spring and summer, Climate Zone 8 is a region where beautiful flowers and delicious harvests flourish.
-This hardiness zone encompasses parts of the Pacific Northwest and South in the United States.
-It has mild winters, the lowest temperatures dipping between 10° and 20° F. Summers are long and warm, fitting for plant growth.
-Zone 8’s conditions, especially its extended growing season, make it ideal for many fruits and vegetables.
-Keep reading to learn everything you need to know about Zone 8 and how to choose plants that do well in it.
+Summers are long and warm, which are ideal for plant growth.
+Zone 8’s conditions, especially its extended growing season, make it most fitting for many veggies and fruits.
+Keep reading to learn everything you need to know about zone 8 and what plants to choose that do well in this hardiness zone.

-Hardy plants in Zone 1 will withstand extremely cold temperatures, but hardy plants in Zone 8 will prefer warmer conditions.
+Hardy plants in zone 1 can withstand extremely cold temperatures, but hardy plants in zone 8 prefer warmer conditions.
 The map lets you know which plants will likely be perennials in your region.
 (Perennials, in case you need a refresher, refer to plants that grow back year after year.)
 Of course, the Hardiness Zone Map is a general guide since it can’t account for all the nuances in each defined region.
-However, many plant species will stay relatively happy in Zone 8 regions, as we’ll discuss.
+However, many plant species stay relatively happy in zone 8 regions, as we’ll discuss.

 Ready to plan out the garden of your dreams?
-As you select plants to grow over the spring and summer, consider these staple flowers, fruits, vegetables, and grasses to build a lush and productive paradise in Zone 8.
-While any gardening endeavor will require trial and error, plenty of great species have thrived in this area.
+As you select plants to grow over the spring and summer, consider these staple flowers, fruits, vegetables, and grasses to build a lush and productive paradise in zone 8.
+While any gardening endeavor requires trial and error, plenty of great species have thrived in this area.